aharonium/opensiddur.org/posts/HTML/prayers/praxes/reflection/tekhina-for-honest-journal-reflections.html.md

 <html>
 <head></head>
 <body>
-Title: תחינה לתחילת יומן חדש | Prayer on Beginning a New Journal, by Aharon N. Varady<br />
+Title: Prayer on Beginning a New Journal, by Aharon N. Varady<br />
 Primary contributor: aharon-nissn.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=6916">http://opensiddur.org/?p=6916</a>
 <p />